RashawnKH/EmployeesProject/README.md

 How to use the application
 -Ensure that you have a MySQL Database
--Enter the URL to your database in the insert statement in the EmployeeDAO class -Create a login.properties file in the resources
--In the login.properties file create a userName and password in the same syntax for example: userName = user1 password = pass123
+-Enter the URL to your database in the insert statement in the EmployeeDAO class -Create a login.properties file in the resources folder -In the login.properties file create a userName and password in the same syntax for example: userName = user1 password = pass123